Everybody knows what a classic rugby tackle looks like. It’s how cops bring down the crooks they’re chasing in the movies.

 Later, I’ll show you examples of players being taken out in the air in ways that’ll make you put your hands over your eyes.

-To be fair to players, sometimes the action can be almost instinctive and clearly not malicious.
-You’ll see a video example in our article on whether you can trip in rugby.
+To be fair to Haskell, his action wasn’t deliberate.
+You can watch video footage in our article on whether you can trip in rugby.

 That article also has one of the dumbest examples of a foul tackle that I’ve ever seen in a game.
 It’s almost a flying kick.
-Go watch it!
+It has to be seen to be believed!

 Illegal Tackles In Rugby